fbpx

 Alannah: Thank you for explaining that.
 Shireen, based on what we were talking about before about co-creation and how having a multi-stakeholder approach is effective.
 Can you talk a little bit and explain more about the work of the Survivors’ Network and how it operates with organisations like IOM and the Directorate, and about your experience of working together?
 Any comments and reflections?

-Shireen: I am a part of the Yazidi Survivors’ Network, Yazidi Voices Network and C4JR, which I have recently joined.
+Shireen: I am a part of the Yazidi Survivors’ Network, Survivors’ Voices Network (SVN) and C4JR, which I have recently joined.
 All of these networks are something good, and they are trying to work on survivors’ causes.
 YSN is supported by Yazda and YVN is supported by IOM.
 What C4JR is doing is amazing.
 All of them are trying to build the capacity of survivors and empower them to ask for their rights.
 We still need a lot, in terms of building survivors’ capacity and being empowered, we are not specialised in the fields we need to work in – for example, speaking to the media, or in reparational justice, relevant fields.

 Alannah: Thank you, and this is something that C4JR is trying to do, as an umbrella of 34 different organisations working in the space.
 We have different working groups such as Advocacy, Ethical Engagement, Rehabilitation, and Criminal Justice, which is doing amazing work on UNITAD advocacy.
 Recently, we held a training on ethically engaging with the media group.
 So, another technical question to Clara: in the YSL we have two main groups of eligible beneficiaries: women and girls on the one hand and boys abducted by ISIS on the other.
 Does the implementation of the YSL, including outreach, application, verification and delivery of benefits, require considering different factors or having different approaches to survivors belonging to these groups?
 If so, what should be taken into consideration?